dcromster/table2array/README.md

 -------------
 * Array of arrays with data between td's;
 * Array of hashes with data inside <td> for 'get_info' method;
-* Hash of hashes with results of 'get_info' and 'get_data' methods'.
+* Hash of hashes with results of 'get_info' and 'get_data' methods.

 How to use #1: